TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/013 Non-nullable Single-Valued ValueObject.md

 Here, we say that the value of this property _may_ be null.

 Non-nullable is then without this question-mark, indicating the value must not be null.\
 This is the case, we are dealing with here.
+EFC will look at this "?" regarding not null constraints in the database.

 ### Entity
 Here, then, is my entity: